Eastern-Dream/blog/content/posts/nixos-windows-guest-graphical-improvement-filesystem-clipboard-sharing-guide.md

 - Choose storage.
 Configure this to your preference.
 - Make sure to have `Customize configuration before install` checked, this will let us edit the hardware before starting installation.

-Thanks to [libosinfo](https://libosinfo.org/), whenever we tell virt-manager which OS is being installed, it automatically determine the set of optimal virtual hardware for that specific OS, more specifically for our purpose:
-- The default memory and vCPUs allocation is sane.
-- Adds SPICE display.
-- Adds QXL video.
-- Adds SPICE agent channel `com.redhat.spice.0`.
-- Adds two USB redirectors for SPICE.
-How neat!

 # Hardware Setup
 Libvirtd don't know where `virtiofsd` is on NixOS.
 So we gotta find it and specify the binary path for it.
 You will specify the correct path later in virt-manager.
 ```